Kattenelvis/Obsidian-Vault-master/Blog Posts ideas/Metaphilosophy Critical Article.md

 LLM's for progress?

-With our formalisation we can now
+With our formalisation we can now posit some progress.
+It's about the addition of systems $T$.

 # Moving onto science were progress is made